Around France

 Fort Saint John

 Under Louis XIV, Marseille was given “free port” status.
-To affirm his political power, the king ordered a new urban plan for the city.
+The king ordered a new urban plan for the city to affirm his political power.
 The size of Marseille went from 65 hectares to 195.
 Straight streets lined with mansions appeared, including the Canebière that leads to the Old Port.
 The new city had a fort and a new town hall.

 The Great Plague